rackerlabs/support-how-to/content/rackspace-email/rename-a-rackspace-email-mailbox.md

 5. A window will appear asking for the new email address.
 Enter the **NEW EMAIL** address name, then click **Rename Email Address**.

-    -Note: `This email address is already taken`, means the address is already in use as an alias, group list, distribution list, or as a Microsoft Exchange mailbox on this domain.
+    - Note: `This email address is already taken`, means the address is already in use as an alias, group list, distribution list, or as a Microsoft Exchange mailbox on this domain.
 Try a different address.

 6. A confirmation message will appear, displaying the old email address and the new email address.
 If the change is correct, click **OK**.